Sirex noctilio: Symptoms of infestation

 Infestation damage can be divided into four categories or phases, depending on whether it is caused by the imago, fungus, larvae or secondary parasites.

 The first reaction of the host tree is due to the adult wasp and occurs after 10 to 14 days.
 A phytotoxic secretion of the wasp impairs metabolism in the shoots and needles, causing loss of water balance.
-The result is brown coloration of the needles and leaf drop.
+The result is browning of the needles and leaf drop.
 As with many other wood pests, fine resin drops in wasp boreholes are found in the central trunk.
 Attacked pines tend to develop flagging.
 Tip dieback begins with the needles becoming chlorotic and changing from green to yellowish-red, finally turning completely brown over a three- to six-month period.
 The wasp bores 1/8 to 3/8 in-diameter holes in the tree.
 Unstressed trees may be attacked uniformly along the main stem, while trees with low osmotic phloem pressure are preferentially attacked, with denser clusters of boreholes.

 During this process, fungal spores germinate in the boreholes, a reaction caused by the dryness of the tree, creating an appropriate environment and an entry for air.
 The fungus breaks down the lignin, causing white rot.
 It moves towards the vertically aligned xylem.
 The vertical profile shows reddish and white streaks which run in the direction of growth.